This setup guide takes you through the steps you should complete, to ensure your project is a success!

 It keeps your project moving, by informing all stakeholders of the process and responsible parties.

-Workflow statuses can be read-only.
+Workflow steps can be read-only.
 It's particularly useful for situations where you want to prevent content editing.
-For example, when content is at the 'approved' or 'ready to be published' status.
+For example, when content is at the 'approved' or 'ready to be published' step.

 5. Invite your team